-- Applicants meeting the minimum Prerequisite GPA and HESI entrance exam scores, along with passing an approved background check will be considered for admission. - 2.
+- Applicants meeting the minimum Prerequisite GPA and HESI entrance exam scores, along with passing an approved background check will be considered for admission into clinical coursework. - 2.
 For admission into the clinical portion of the program, GCU uses a three-tiered admission process.
 GPA and HESI composite scores are stack-ranked for all applicants according to these tiers.
 The number of accepted students is dependent on the availability of clinical spaces and varies each application period.
 First tier applicants are prioritized.
-First tier: For admission purposes, all qualified applicants must have completed, or are currently in progress, 24 or more prerequisite credits at GCU that would apply to the Bachelor of Science in Nursing program at GCU.
+First tier: For

+- admission purposes, all qualified applicants must have completed, or are currently in progress, 24 or more prerequisite credits at GCU that would apply to the Bachelor of Science in Nursing program at GCU.
 Second tier: For admission purposes, all qualified applicants must have completed, or are currently in progress, 1 to 23 prerequisite credits at GCU that would apply to the Bachelor of Science in Nursing program at GCU.
 Third tier: For admission purposes, all qualified applicants with no prerequisite credits at GCU completed at the time of application that would apply to the Bachelor of Science in Nursing program at GCU are considered third tier.
 Acceptance among the Phoenix Metro Campuses, Albuquerque, and Tucson programs differs due to dissimilarities in student populations; therefore, students should consider the probability of acceptance based on our experience that Main Campus has historically admitted students meeting Tier 1 only.
 Probability of acceptance goes down with each tier.
-Applicants may only apply to one state per application period. - Prerequisite GPA requirements: Completion of Prerequisite courses with a minimum cumulative GPA of 3.25 or higher for all prerequisite coursework (ENG-105, MAT-134/144,

-- BIO-201/201L, ENG-106, PSY-102, CHM-101/101L, BIO-202/202L, BIO-205/205L, BIO-483, MAT-274, SOC-102, PSY-357, and BIO-319) - HESI exam score requirements: Complete the Health Education Systems, Inc (HESI) entrance exam with a minimum score of 80% in Reading Comprehension, Grammar, Vocabulary, Math and 70% in Human Anatomy and Physiology.
+Applicants may only apply to one state per application period. - Prerequisite GPA requirements: Completion of Prerequisite courses with a minimum cumulative GPA of 3.25 or higher for all prerequisite coursework (ENG-105, MAT-134/144, BIO-201/201L, ENG-106, PSY-102, CHM-101/101L, BIO-202/202L, BIO-205/205L, BIO-483, MAT-274, SOC-102, PSY-357, and BIO-319) - HESI exam score requirements: Complete the Health Education Systems, Inc (HESI) entrance exam with a minimum score of 80% in Reading Comprehension, Grammar, Vocabulary, Math and 70% in Human Anatomy and Physiology.
 Students are able to complete the full HESI entrance exam twice during one application period with a maximum of four total attempts.
 The highest HESI exam score earned for each subject will be used in the composite score calculation. - 3.
 Submit verification of a Level One State of Arizona or New Mexico (where admitted) Department of Public Safety Fingerprint Clearance Card application in process or current fingerprint clearance documentation in accordance with the fingerprint policies of the state in which the student resides.
 This must be on file prior to beginning clinical courses. - 4.
 Pass an approved Arizona or New Mexico (where admitted) background check (no felonies; misdemeanors will be subject to review by the college).
 If students are charged with a felony or misdemeanor while in the program, they are obligated to report this to their Program/Site Director.
 Failure to do so may lead to immediate termination from the program.
+Students whose fingerprints and background checks expire will be required to pay any additional fees to update their paperwork.
+New Mexico students complete this simultaneously with the fingerprinting process.
+This process is completed during Level One of the program.